circuitdojo/docs/src/nrf9160-nrf-connect-desktop.md

 Here are the instructions for updating your modem firmware:

 1. [Download](https://www.nordicsemi.com/Products/Low-power-cellular-IoT/nRF9160/Download#infotabs) the modem firmware you need.
-1. Next, open up the *Programmer* in nRF Connect Desktop.
+1. Next, open up the *Programmer* in nRF Connect For Desktop.
 (You may need to open it first)
 1. Then open up a connection to your programmer.
 (Your programmer should be connected to USB and attached to your nRF9160 Feather)
    ![Port choices](img/2-programmer-choices.png)
 1. Once opened, the program will read the memory contents of your device and display it.